The Best Shows To Binge Watch On Netflix Right Now

 (Image credit: Netflix)

-You’d have to have lived under a rock to not hear about Squid Game when it first came out.
+You’d have to have lived under a rock not to hear about Squid Game when it first came out.
 It became the most popular Netflix series ever, and tells the story of contestants in South Korea who are low on luck and need money, and decide to join a game show in the middle of nowhere for the chance to win cash so their debts can be repaid.
 The only issue?
 The games threaten their lives.
-Truly, already an iconic show that you need to watch before Squid Game Season 2 comes along.
+The entire show is complete, so you have to check it out.

 (Image credit: Netflix)